 Economic and non-economic damages are usually available in most personal injury cases, but they need to be proven.
 Many economic damages are easy to prove because victims will often have bills that specifically support their claims.

 For this reason, it is absolutely critical that you save every single bill and receipt that relates to your injuries.
-Not only should you be especially careful with all of your medical expenses, but also keep receipts for out-of-pocket expenses related to your medical treatment.
+Not only should you be especially careful with all of your medical expenses, but you should also keep receipts for out-of-pocket expenses related to your medical treatment.

 Non-economic damages do not have the same kind of documentation that can be used as evidence like economic damages, but they can still be claimed in most cases.
 In many cases, providing an explanation of an accident from a victim’s perspective or the psychological after-effects of the accident can provide a jury with enough information to justify non-economic damage awards.